 After 12 months of operation a Review Group chaired by the Acting Vice-Chancellor was established, with representatives of all staff categories, including Trades Union representatives, the Students' Union President and a lay member of the Council.
 This group made recommendations which were approved by Planning Committee in April 2005 and subsequently presented to and approved by Council in May 2005.

 All sites except Belfast operate the full scheme.
-Belfast offers parking for scheme members and pre-booked visitors and there will be no pay on foot machines.
+Belfast offers parking for staff only, and student Blue Badge Permit holders.
 All car parks will open 24 hours per day throughout the year, excluding 25th December.

 Car Park charging will apply between the following times: